 - determine how to structure the transaction

 - speed up the drafting of the legal documentation.

 Who produces Heads of Terms in commercial property?

-Typically, Heads of Terms will be produced by or on behalf of a seller or landlord of a commercial premises.
-A surveyor will normally produce the first draft for approval by all parties, but increasingly sellers and landlords (and even their solicitors) have become involved in negotiating Heads of Terms.
+Typically, heads of terms will be produced by or on behalf of a seller or landlord of a commercial premises.
+A surveyor will normally produce the first draft for approval by all parties, but increasingly sellers and landlords and their solicitors are involved in negotiating heads of terms.

 - A description of the land (including a plan)

 - Price or rent (including the method and frequency of rent payments)

 - Property specific issues to be considered (such as rights to be granted over any retained land)